hashicorp/nomad/website/source/api/operator.html.md

   settings mentioned below.

   - `PreemptionConfig` `(PreemptionConfig)` - Options to enable preemption for various schedulers.
-         - `SystemSchedulerEnabled` (bool:true) - Specifies whether preemption for system jobs is enabled.
+         - `SystemSchedulerEnabled` `(bool: true)` - Specifies whether preemption for system jobs is enabled.
 Note that this defaults to true.
   - `CreateIndex` - The Raft index at which the config was created.
   - `ModifyIndex` - The Raft index at which the config was modified.